dardino/promise-decorators/README.md

 This Method enables a very simple cache for a Promise methods.

-**NOTE:** all parameters must be serializable by `JSON.stringify` because the cache depends by calling parameters
+**NOTE:** all parameters must be serializable by `JSON.stringify` because the cache depends on calling parameters

 #### Signature
 ```typescript